PartMan7/PS-Client/README.md

 sudo npm install -g ps-client
 ```

 If you have it in your package.json, simply run ``npm install``.
-If you have installed it and wish to update your version, run ``sudo npm update -g ps-client``.
+If you have installed it and wish to update your version, run ``sudo npm update ps-client``.

+PS-Client requires **Node.js v14.0.0 or higher**.